t-montes/react-floating-mailbox/README.md

 }
 ```

-In the example above, we're passing the following props to the `FloatingMailbox` component:
+The following props can be set to the `FloatingMailbox` component:

 - `serviceId`: The ID of the EmailJS service you want to use.
 - `templateId`: The ID of the EmailJS email template you want to use.
 - `userId`: The ID of your EmailJS user account.
 - `to`: (Optional) The email address to send the email to.
 If omitted, the user will be prompted to enter an email address.
 - `subject`: (Optional) The default subject for the email.
 If omitted, the user will be prompted to enter a subject.
+- `header`: (Optional) The header text to display in the modal.
+If omitted, no header text will be used.

 ## Contributing